PSWC – Practice, Say, Write, Change

 - TPR Motions to Go with Text

-Each students receive a set of example sentences or an example paragraph that they practice together with the teacher or in small groups.
+Each student receives a set of example sentences or an example paragraph that they practice together with the teacher or in small groups.
 Once a student can say the example(s) without looking, that student says the example(s) to the teacher.
 If the teacher says a student passes, the student attempts to write the example(s) without looking at the answers.
 When the teacher says a student has passed the writing, the student can change the example(s) and make it their own.

-How to Organize:
+How to Organize This Activity:

 - Provide students with an example text you want them to reference.
-The text could show them a good example of how to structure a paragraph, how to structure an argument, how to write using similes, how to describe a scene, how to explain instructions, how to write in the past tense, how to use conjunctions, etc.
+The text could show them a good example of

 - Then together as a class or in small groups, assign actions to the different example sentences or each sentence in the paragraph.